-North Warning System33 (NWS)
+North Warning System38 (NWS)

-- A joint United States and Canadian radar system, including 11 long-range and 36 short-range radars along Arctic coast of Canada - These are elements of a "radar buffer zone" 4,800 km long and 320 km wide (from the Alaska border to across Baffin Island to Greenland and down the Labrador Coast)34 - The bulk of the NWS radars are not at the frontier, but are well within Canadian territory, and thus cannot monitor the air approaches to Canadian territory and air space in the high Arctic - The Canadian Senate heard testimony from an Inuk Corporate Executive, Charlie Lyall, endorsing the Canadian military presence: "For Inuit, an active military presence in the Arctic is vital and provides strong partnerships for its major projects."
+- A joint United States and Canadian radar system, including 11 long-range and 36 short-range radars along Arctic coast of Canada - These are elements of a "radar buffer zone" 4,800 km long and 320 km wide (from the Alaska border to across Baffin Island to Greenland and down the Labrador Coast)39 - The bulk of the NWS radars are not at the frontier, but are well within Canadian territory, and thus cannot monitor the air approaches to Canadian territory and air space in the high Arctic - The Canadian Senate heard testimony from an Inuk Corporate Executive, Charlie Lyall, endorsing the Canadian military presence: "For Inuit, an active military presence in the Arctic is vital and provides strong partnerships for its major projects."
 He told the Senate Committee that Inuit participation in clean-up of old Distant Early Warning (DEW) sites had expanded their capacity for Northern contract work, as well as for undertaking contract negotiations.
 He also spoke about the Inuit role in North Warning System operation and maintenance.
-"DND can continue to play a vital role in the fiscal and corporate development process for Inuit." - The Canadian part of the North Warning System was operated and maintained by Pan Arctic Inuit Logistics (PAIL) and and ATCO Structure and Logistics from 2001 2014.
-36 As of April 2014, Raytheon Canada, an Ottawa-based company, was awarded a 5-year contract to carry out the job.37 - According to CBC News, "at least a fifth of the salaries paid through the [Raytheon] contract must be for Inuit beneficiaries, and at least three beneficiaries must be full-time supervisors, managers or manager trainees." - Defence Acquisition Guide 2016 lists a preliminary estimate of \$1.5 billion in replacements for the NWS, with a contract being awarded in 2024 and final delivery of the replacements planned for 2026 2036.38 - The most recent Canadian Defence Policy, Strong, Secure, Engaged, made clear that updates will be made but no clarity is given in this report on how.
-According to the report, "Canada and the United States have already launched bilateral collaboration to seek an innovative technological solution to continental defence challenges including early warning.
-Studies are ongoing to determine how best to replace this important capability as part of the overall NORAD modernization."39
+"DND can continue to play a vital role in the fiscal and corporate development process for Inuit."
+40 - The Canadian part of the North Warning System was operated and maintained by Pan Arctic Inuit Logistics (PAIL) and and ATCO Structure and Logistics from 2001 2014.
+41 As of April 2014, Raytheon Canada, an Ottawa-based company, was awarded a 5-year contract to carry out the job.
+42 - According to CBC News, "at least a fifth of the salaries paid through the [Raytheon] contract must be for Inuit beneficiaries, and at least three beneficiaries must be full-time supervisors, managers or manager trainees." - Defence Acquisition Guide 2016 lists a preliminary estimate of \$1.5 billion in replacements for the NWS, with a contract being awarded in 2024 and final delivery of the replacements planned for 2026 2036.43 - The 2017 Canadian Defence Policy made clear that updates will be made but no clarity is given in this report on how.
+According to the report, the NWS is approaching "the end of its life expectancy from a technological and functional perspective," and announced that, "Canada and the United States have already launched bilateral collaboration to seek an innovative technological solution to continental defence challenges including early warning.
+Studies are ongoing to determine how best to replace this important capability as part of the overall NORAD modernization."44 - "The replacement timeline will extend over at least two decades: research and analysis into options to be completed by 2020; the chosen system to be approved in 2021; from that is to follow a request for proposals from industry to be completed by 2023; with the final contract to be awarded in 2024," and delivery/installation to take a least a decade after that.
+45